How To Get Placed Into A Math Course

 MPT - General

-146 and under places the student in BCUSP 121
+146 and under places the student in BMATH 121 (Algebra)

 MPT - Advanced

-144 and under students will need to retake the MPT-General for appropriate placement
+144 and under students will need to take the MPT-General test for appropriate placement